 Moms do the most "Mom-Shaming"

-A friend of mine is expecting her first child and during our conversation she casually mentioned, she would not be breastfeeding her baby.
-As a mom to a two-year-old girl, I was appalled.
+A friend of mine is expecting her first child.
+And during our conversation, she casually mentioned she would not be breastfeeding her baby.
+As a mom of a two-year-old girl, I was appalled.
 My immediate response was to talk her out of it.
 I did my best to convince her of the benefits hoping she would reconsider her choice.
-I made it about me and not once did I stop to check why she had come to that decision.
+I made it about me, and not once did I stop to check why she had come to that decision.

-Moms with kids think they know all things parenthood
+Moms with kids think they know all things about parenthood.

-For a while, I felt I knew everything there was to know about babies, well particularly toddlers.
-My daughter is two- years old; do you see where I am going?
-And yes I know everything about my child especially the terrible two’s we are going through.
+For a while, I felt I knew everything there was to know about babies.
+Well, particularly toddlers.
+My daughter is two years old; do you see where I am going?
+And yes, I know everything about my child.
+Especially the terrible twos we are going through.
 We forget as moms that our experiences will not be the same as the next mom.
 Sometimes as moms, we can't help ourselves.

-I have learnt to give advice and to share my mom challenges and wins without the expectation of moms using what I give to them.
-What you do, how you do it for your child is good enough.
-There is no perfect way to raise a child we are doing what works/suits our kids.
-Children are different, your advice might work for someone and at the same time be redundant for my child.
-It's important to do what speaks to you…
+I have learned; to share my mommy challenges and wins without the expectation of moms using them.
+What you do, how you do it for your child, is good enough.
+There is no perfect way to raise a child.
+We are doing what works/suits our kids.
+Your advice might work for someone and, at the same time, be redundant for my child.
+It's essential to do what speaks to you.

 I am raising a girl who challenges me to my very core.
-I don't know how many times I've made mistakes but I tell myself I will do better tomorrow.
-Sometimes I feel like I am drowning and at the verge of losing my mind.
-It's so easy to lose yourself in the drama of being a working mom, and a wife.
-I think what works for me is understanding that I am not perfect at all and because of that I will make mistakes.
-I have learnt to find my method of doing things.
-As she grows I am learning and she is doing just as much.
+I don't know how many times I've made mistakes, but I tell myself I will do better tomorrow.
+Sometimes I feel like I am drowning and on the verge of losing my mind.
+It's so easy to lose yourself in the drama of being a working mom and a wife.
+I think what works for me is understanding that I am not perfect at all, and because of that, I will make mistakes.
+I have learned to find my method of doing things.
+As she grows, I am learning, and she is doing just as much.

-We have different influences in life and they are what drive us to do or act in the way we do.
+We have different influences in life, and they are what drive us to do or act in the way we do.
 It's no surprise that we would want to do things a little different from any other mom.
-I think at some point in my Mommy journey I was a mom-shamer.
-I only realised when I felt the other moms were being unfair towards me.
+I think at some point in my Mommy journey, I was a mom-shamer.
+I only realized when I felt the other moms were being unfair towards me.
 I was casting stones while I comfortably sat in my glasshouse.
-This article expleains mom-shaming and why it exists.

-I would love to hear from you, please share your mom-shaming story below.
+I would love to hear from you.
+Please share your mom-shaming stories below.